edoardottt/scilla/README.md

   - [ ] JSON report output

   - [ ] XML report output

+  - [x] Check input and if it's an IP try to change to hostname when dns or subdomain is active

   - [x] Ignore responses by status codes (partially done, to do with `*`, e.g. `-i 4**`)